 It would be helpful if you could complete the Subject Access Request Form, or alternatively you can email or write to the team.
 To assist the team to locate the information you need can you please specify the personal information you require, and any time periods eg I would like a copy of my Noble’s Hospital record from 1st April 2012 to date.
 Please ensure you include proof of identity.

 As the data controller, we need to ensure that the request is actually from the data subject concerned.
 Proof of identity will usually consist of a copy of a formal document or bill with your name and address on it and your driving licence or passport.

 If your request relates to other personal information, we may reasonably require further information from you in order to locate the information you are seeking.

 Where subject access requests are complex, we are able to extend the response period by a further two months.
 Where this is the case, we will inform you of our intention to extend the deadline and outline our reasons for doing so.

 There may be some circumstances, where an exemption is applicable under GDPR, when we will not be able to provide you with the information that you have requested.
-It is also the case that we will not be able to provide you with any information that might identify any other individual unless that person agrees.
+We will not be able to provide any information which might identify another individual (third party information), unless that person agrees.